yanndemel/crud-rest-gen/sample-app/petclinic-api/README.md

 * One @RepositoryRestResource source file implementing ``PagingAndSortingRepository<ENTITY, Long>`` in the package ``${packageName}``
 * One @Projection source file (\*Excerpt.java file) in the package ``${packageName}.projection`` : the generation of this file can be disabled by setting the parameter ``projections`` to false in the plugin configuration.
 The aim of the projection is to give a "flat" view of each entity by returning a String representation of each linked entity (used by the generated admin web app, cf. [petclinic-web](https://github.com/yanndemel/crud-rest-gen/tree/master/sample-app/petclinic-web)).

-In addition crud-maven-plugin generates the URL class which gathers all URLs used in the Rest API mapping.
+In addition crud-maven-plugin generates the URL class in the package ``${packageName}`` which gathers all URLs used in the Rest API mapping.

 All generated sources are located in ```/target/generated-sources```.